jamesgeraghty/compsys_assignment_2/README.md

 ## Platforms Used
 Thingspeak is used to handle the data collected from the sense hat.
 WIA is used to display data in
+FireBase is used to store the images saved from the motion sensor.